-I am a Research Assistant Professor of Education and Public Policy at the University of Virginia with affiliations in EdPolicyWorks, the Nudge4 Solutions Lab, and the Batten School of Leadership and Public Policy.
+I am an Assistant Professor of Higher Education and Policy at the University of Florida.

 I am the author and maintainer of a number of software packages, including rscorecard, which can be used to download data from the College Scorecard; crosswalkr, a port of a set of Stata commands that help build master data sets from smaller files in a reproducible manner; duawranglr, a set of functions to help users create shareable data sets from protected data files according to a data use agreement; and GitRoom Manager, a program that allows instructors to more easily manage a GitHub-based virtual classroom from the command line.

 I earned my doctorate in leadership and policy studies from Vanderbilt University in 2017, master’s from the University of Chicago in 2008, and bachelor’s from Vanderbilt in 2006.